Begin your Journey

 A group of Space Buckets in their natural habitat

 A Space Bucket is a versatile gardening tool that can be adapted to the users needs.
-Every variable of its environment can be tweaked and upgraded: for example, some plants may require more light intensity than others, or different humidity conditions.
+Every variable of its environment can be tweaked and upgraded: for example, some species may require more light intensity than others, or different humidity conditions.

 Space Buckets is also a movement of gardeners, a community of botanically inclined individuals who like to grow plants indoors and share information freely.
 The /r/SpaceBuckets subreddit is our main forum, and this website is its companion.
 Bucketeers are open, friendly and thorough, as the manifesto states.